Rudokhvist/BoosterCreator/README.md

 As title says, aim of this plugin is giving a user an easy way to create booster packs from gems, both by command and automatically.

 ## Installation
-- download .zip file from [latest release](https://github.com/Rudokhvist/BoosterCreator/releases/latest), in most cases you need `BoosterCreator.zip`, but if you use ASF-generic-netf.zip (you really need a strong reason to do that) download `BoosterCreator-netf.zip`.
+- download `BoosterCreator.zip` file from [latest release](https://github.com/Rudokhvist/BoosterCreator/releases/latest)
 - unpack downloaded .zip file to `plugins` folder inside your ASF folder.
 - (re)start ASF, you should get a message indicating that plugin loaded successfully.